apify/apify-docs-v2/sources/academy/expert_scraping_with_apify/tasks_and_storage.md

 # [](#tasks-and-storage) Tasks & storage

+**Understand how to save the configurations for actors with actor tasks.
+Also, learn about storage and the different types Apify offers.**

+---

 Both of these are very different things; however, they are also tied together in many ways. **Tasks** run actors, actors return data, and data is stored in different types of **Storages**.

 ## [](#tasks) Tasks